What is 5G new radio signal?

 11. Bandwidth Configurations:

-• Support for Variable Frame Configurations: NR allows for variable frame configurations, accommodating different services and deployment scenarios with diverse requirements.
+• Support for variable frame Configurations: NR allows for variable frame configurations, accommodation different services and deployment scenarios with various requirements.

 13. Integration with 5G Core Network: